vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

 Vite exports `ESModulesEvaluator` that implements this interface by default.
 It uses `new AsyncFunction` to evaluate code, so if the code has inlined source map it should contain an [offset of 2 lines](https://tc39.es/ecma262/#sec-createdynamicfunction) to accommodate for new lines added.
-This is done automatically in the server SSR environment.
+This is done automatically in the server node environment.
 If your runner implementation doesn't have this constraint, you should use `fetchModule` (exported from `vite`) directly.

 ## HMRModuleRunnerConnection